duriantaco/neutrix/docs/tutorials/to-do.md

 }
 ```

-2. For managing todos, we create functions using Spyn's `store.get()` and `store.set()`.
+2. For managing todos, we create functions using neutrix's `store.get()` and `store.set()`.
 The addTodo function adds a new todo to the array.
-ToggleTodo will update a todo's completed status.
-Spyn will automatically notify any components using todos data that they need to update.
+ToggleTodo will update a todo's completed status. neutrix will automatically notify any components using todos data that they need to update.

 ```
 export const addTodo = (text: string) => {